Skip to content

 • Your own build pipeline, hosting, and monitoring for the frontend

 In SAP Commerce Cloud, headless means using the OCC REST APIs.
-The Composable Storefront is SAP’s own headless frontend — but you can also build a custom one with React, Next.js, or any other framework.
+The Composable Storefront is SAP’s own headless frontend.
+But you can just as easily build a custom one with React, Next.js, whatever you like.

 What Does “Composable” Actually Mean?

 Global retail e-commerce reached $6.334 trillion in 2024, crossing 20% of all retail sales for the first time (eMarketer, 2024).
-At that scale, being locked into a single vendor’s capabilities becomes a competitive risk.
+At that scale, being locked into a single vendor’s capabilities is a real competitive risk.

-Composable commerce is a design philosophy where you assemble your commerce platform from independent, best-of-breed services rather than relying on one monolithic suite.
+Composable commerce is a design philosophy.
+You assemble your commerce platform from independent, best-of-breed services instead of relying on one monolithic suite.

 The composable approach: